Developments in Same-Sex Marriage Law

 De Santo v.
-Barnsley (Pennsylvania, 1984) - The parties to this lawsuit were a same sex couple that had split up, with one suing the other for divorce, claiming that the couple had entered into a common-law marriage, or a marriage by default after living together, acting as a married couple for a certain length of time.
+Barnsley (Pennsylvania, 1984) - The parties to this lawsuit were a same-sex couple that had split up, with one suing the other for divorce, claiming that the couple had entered into a common-law marriage, or a marriage by default after living together, acting as a married couple for a certain length of time.
 The court hearing the divorce case ruled that one could not sue the other for divorce.
 The court reasoned that if a common-law marriage were to include same sex couples, then the legislature would have to make that change.

 Matter of Estate of Cooper (New York, 1990) - When Cooper died, his will directed a bulk of his estate be left to a former lover, who was not Cooper's lover at his death.
 The current lover sued, arguing that New York's inheritance laws should apply to him as if he were married to Cooper at his death.
 The court disagreed, holding that persons of same sex have no right to enter into a legal marriage.

 Baker v.
 State (Vermont, 1999) - A same sex couple sued, arguing that the refusal to issue them a marriage license violated the Vermont Constitution.
-The court ruled in favor of the couple, issuing an opinion that the state's constitution required the government to extend same sex couples the same rights and responsibilities as those that entered into traditional marriages.
+The court ruled in favor of the couple, issuing an opinion that the state's constitution required the government to extend same-sex couples the same rights and responsibilities as those that entered into traditional marriages.
 Vermont passed its Civil Union law in 2000 in response to this judicial decision.

 Goodridge v.
-Department of Public Health (Massachusetts, 2003) - The Massachusetts Supreme Court ruled that a state law banning same sex marriage was unconstitutional and ordered the legislature to rectify the problem.
-In 2004, the court ruled that offering civil unions instead of civil marriages to same sex couples did not meet the requirements set forth in the original order by the court.
+Department of Public Health (Massachusetts, 2003) - The Massachusetts Supreme Court ruled that a state law banning same-sex marriage was unconstitutional and ordered the legislature to rectify the problem.
+In 2004, the court ruled that offering civil unions instead of civil marriages to same-sex couples did not meet the requirements set forth in the original order by the court.

-In re Marriage Cases (California, 2008) - The California Supreme Court, in a decision that shocked much of the county, ruled that laws restricting marriage to be between a man and a woman violated the state constitution and could not be used to bar same sex marriages.
+In re Marriage Cases (California, 2008) - The California Supreme Court, in a decision that shocked much of the county, ruled that laws restricting marriage to be between a man and a woman violated the state constitution and could not be used to bar same-sex marriages.

 Kerrigan v.
-Commissioner of Public Health (Connecticut, 2008) - The Supreme Court of Connecticut ruled that laws that allowed opposite sex couples to marry but only allowed same sex couples to enter into civil unions was discrimination.
+Commissioner of Public Health (Connecticut, 2008) - The Supreme Court of Connecticut ruled that laws that allowed opposite-sex couples to marry but only allowed same-sex couples to enter into civil unions was discrimination.
 The court held that same sex couples could not be denied the right to marry.

 Varnum v.
 Brien (Iowa, 2009) - The Iowa Supreme Court held that an Iowa statute restricting marriage to a male and a female violated the equal protection clause in the state's constitution.
 The court ordered the restriction removed from the statute, and directed the state to interpret and apply the remaining provisions in a way that will afford "gay and lesbian people full access to the institution of civil marriage."

 Perry v.
-Brown (U.S. 9th Circuit Court of Appeals, 2010) - Judge Vaughn Walker ruled that Prop 8 violates both the Equal Protection Clause of the 14th Amendment and the "full faith and credit" clause of Article IV.
-This case was appealed to the U.S. Supreme Court.
+Schwarzenegger (ND Cal., 2010) - Judge Vaughn Walker ruled that Prop 8 violates both the Equal Protection Clause of the 14th Amendment and the "full faith and credit" clause of Article IV.
+The Ninth Circuit affirmed that Proposition 8 was unconstitutional (the case was entitled Perry v.
+Brown), and the case was appealed to the U.S. Supreme Court.